 I often see this type of distortion in clients with high anxiety levels.
 I like to tell my clients, “anxiety has a way of predicting the future, and your anxiety will always predict a negative outcome.”
 It’s like a Magic 8-ball with only one setting: No. Anxiety loves to live in the future, where bad things happen and you can’t handle them.
 If you find yourself engaging in this type of thought process, you will notice two things: you are more focused on what you believe is going to happen than what is taking place in the here-and-now, and your prediction is overwhelmingly negative or anxiety-provoking.

 There’s something really interesting that I’ve noticed around this type of thought distortion.
-Oftentimes clients often will create a great deal of worry, stress and anxiety by focusing on a negative prediction (for instance, that someone will break up with them or that they will lose their job), and these same people who seem to feel that they would fall apart if such an event were to occur deal with it just fine if it does occur.
+Oftentimes clients often will create a great deal of worry, stress, and anxiety by focusing on a negative prediction (for instance, that someone will break up with them or that they will lose their job), and these same people who seem to feel that they would fall apart if such an event were to occur deal with it just fine if it does occur.
 In fact, they often tell me that their anxiety levels drop significantly when bad things happen.
-It is the anticipation of a bad event that causes the mental stress, not the bad event itself.
+It is the anticipation of a bad event that causes mental stress, not the bad event itself.

 A lot of times my clients may believe that this type of thinking is helping them, by helping them predict bad things that may occur, they feel more in control or better prepared.
 In fact, many of my clients tell me when they begin cognitive-behavioral work that they’re afraid of changing this thought pattern.
 It’s pretty common to believe that this type of thinking gives you an “edge” over other people.
 You may even believe that this is what is driving you to save money, work harder in school or on the job, or compete with others.
 In reality, this thought process is a trap.
 Often thoughts of catastrophe arise because of anxiety, but the thoughts themselves feed the anxiety levels, spiking them even higher.
-As anxiety levels rise, a person might feel compelled to make more and more “predictions,” and so a viscous circle begins.
+As anxiety levels rise, a person might feel compelled to make more and more “predictions,” and so a vicious circle begins.
 Compulsive behaviors (such as checking your bank account balance multiple times a day, or asking for excessive reassurances from friends/family) can also derive from these thought patterns.
-Compulsions such as excessive shopping, eating or drug/alcohol problems can also result, as a way to try to calm yourself down or distract yourself.
+Compulsions such as excessive shopping, eating, or drug/alcohol problems can also result, as a way to try to calm yourself down or distract yourself.

 You can learn to lessen your anxiety levels and let go of this style of thinking, and still find the motivation to take good care of yourself.
 This should be a goal of any good therapy process.
 All of my clients who have successfully completed therapy with me using cognitive-behavioral methods have found that they continue to perform at a high level at school or work, and continue to successfully set goals and achieve them, without the anxiety.

 Negative fortune-telling is also a major symptom in depression, although it happens in a slightly different way.
-With depression, it may often seem as though gathering the motivation to get together with friend or maintain hobbies won’t have a good outcome.
+With depression, it may often seem as though gathering the motivation to get together with friends or maintain hobbies won’t have a good outcome.
 This can easily lead to self-isolation or giving up on activities that used to leave you feeling good.
 As these activities are reduced, mood further deteriorates, and motivation to engage in life’s pleasures diminishes even more.